 PCCs completed starting in 1985 were rebuilt at Woodland Shop.

-Most of the fleet of recently rebuilt GOH PCCs was dispersed across the country
+slated for demolition.
+The fleet of recently overhauled PCCs was dispersed across

-to museums, and to cities that still see some value in the cars, notably,
+bought by cities that still see some value in the cars, notably, San

 In September 1997, faced with the City's threat to withhold its share of funding

-Furthermore, after bids for a small fleet of twelve new low-floor LRVs proposed
+to Route 15 Girard Avenue.
+After bids for a small fleet of new low-floor LRVs

-a price tag in the vicinity of a staggering $3 million per car, it was decided that the mothballed
+came in at around a staggering $3 million per car, it was decided that the mothballed

 fleet of postwar PCCs might be rebuilt instead.
-As of this
+Near the beginning of the Route